 - More important, we create a climate of unconditional love and acceptance, no matter what choices the child makes.
 We affirm their intrinsic value, creating the necessary conditions for change when needed.

 (I admit that I didn’t follow all parenting advice perfectly.
-That didn’t make me a “Bad Parent;” it just gave me plenty of opportunities to demonstrate how to ask for forgiveness!)
+That didn’t make me a “Bad Parent” – that would be another label!
+Instead, I made mistakes like every other parent.
+However, it gave me plenty of opportunities to demonstrate how to ask for forgiveness!)

-I believe that “label the behavior” is valuable advice for adults too.
+I believe that “label the behavior” is valuable advice for adults who struggle with their eating too.

 You Are NOT an Emotional Eater